1755 Lorbach: Classification and orbit

 Lorbach is a member of the Eos family (606), the largest asteroid family in the outer main belt consisting of nearly 10,000 asteroids.
 It orbits the Sun at a distance of 2.9–3.2 AU once every 5 years and 5 months (1,986 days).
 Its orbit has an eccentricity of 0.05 and an inclination of 11° with respect to the ecliptic.
 Lorbach was first identified as at Heidelberg Observatory in 1924.
 The body's observation arc, however, begins 2 days after its official discovery observation at Nice in 1936.

 Physical characteristics

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Lorbach measures 24.88 kilometers in diameter, and its surface has an albedo of 0.140.
 It is a stony S-type asteroid on the Tholen taxonomic scheme, and has an absolute magnitude of 10.77.
 As of 2017, Lorbachs spectral type, rotation period and shape remain unknown.

 Naming

-This minor planet was named after the maiden name of American Anne Lorbach Herget, second wife of astronomer Paul Herget, after whom the minor planet 1751 Herget is named.
+This minor planet was named after the maiden name of American Anne Lorbach Herget, the second wife of astronomer Paul Herget, after whom the minor planet 1751 Herget is named.
 Anne worked as an assistant at the Cincinnati Observatory since the 1960s, key-punching MPC-data and assigning provisional designations to minor planets.
 The official was published by the Minor Planet Center on 1 August 1978 (M.P.C.
 4419).